News

 5. Challenges

-• Raw Material Costs: Fluctuations in wood/grafite prices impact margins.
+• Raw Material Costs: Fluctuations in wood/graphite prices impact margins.

 • Plastic/Mechanical Pencils: Compete with wooden pencils but face environmental scrutiny.